-In most cases, those with vascular dementia will also have Alzheimer’s disease.
+In many cases, those with vascular dementia will also have Alzheimer's disease.

 Diagnosis & Treatment

-Like with most medical conditions, if you’re worried that you have been showing early symptoms of vascular dementia you should see your doctor.
+If you think you are showing early symptoms of vascular dementia you should see your doctor.
 An early diagnosis could help to slow down the condition and limit its effects.

-For a diagnosis to be made, a series of assessments will take place.
-This will include a common assessment of your symptoms, full medical history (including questions about conditions linked to vascular dementia, such as strokes and high blood pressure), an assessment of your mental abilities and a brain scan.
+Before a diagnosis, you will have a series of assessments.
+This will include an assessment of your symptoms, full medical history (including questions about conditions linked to vascular dementia, such as strokes and high blood pressure), an assessment of your mental abilities and a brain scan.

-Currently, there is no cure for vascular dementia, however treatment can sometimes slow down the condition and reduce the speed at which brain cells are lost.
-There are plenty of lifestyle changes that you can make to help you in your fight against dementia, such as:
+Currently, there is no cure for vascular dementia.
+However, treatment can sometimes slow down its progress and limit the damage to brain cells.
+There are also plenty of lifestyle changes that can help you in the fight against several types of dementia, such as:

 - Exercising and keeping active.